vacp2p/rfc/ETHCHAT.md

 In this case one could explore storing such data in systems like Waku, as suggested [here](https://rfc.vac.dev/spec/20/).
 The fact of Bob not updating the ephemeral information can be understood as Bob not willing to participate in any communication.

+## Interaction with Ethereum

+Storing static data is done using a dedicated smart contract *PublicKeyStorage* which associates the Ethereum wallet address of a user with his public key.
+This mapping is done by the PublicKeyStorage using a *publicKeys* function, or a *setPublicKey* function.
+This mapping is done if the user passed an authorization process.
+A user who wants to retrieve a public key associated with a specific walled address calls a function *getPublicKey*.
+The user provides the wallet address as the only input parameter for *getPublicKey*.
+The function outputs the associated public key from the smart contract.

 # Extension to group chat

 ## 1-to-1 version